 Critical Explorations with Tom Csaszar: The Directness of Visual Art

-We will also look at the works on view in the Cerulean galleries to explore how they are relevant to our work.
+We will also look at artwork on view in the Cerulean galleries to explore how they are relevant to our work.

 View/download the Cerulean Arts Class & Policy Guide